Metor7/Custom-title-bar-in-customtkinter/README.md

 - Your own title of app
 - Window icon
 - Movable window
-- Dark and Light theme suported
+- Dark, Light and your own theme suported
 - Easy configuration